xpbrew/react-native-sqlite-plugin-legacy-support/README.md

-# Cross-platform SQLite storage plugin for React Native - react-native-sqlite-plugin-support-dev version branch - known to be missing some needed components
+# Cross-platform SQLite storage plugin for React Native - react-native-sqlite-plugin-legacy-support version - known to be missing some needed components

 Native SQLite component with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms:
 - Android